Sorry, you need to enable JavaScript to visit this website.

 Applying for the Nonprofit Security Grant Program

-On April 16, 2024, FEMA released the Notice of Funding Opportunity (NOFO) for the FY2023 Nonprofit Security Grant Program (NSGP).
+On July 28, 2025, FEMA released the Notice of Funding Opportunity (NOFO) for the FY2025 Nonprofit Security Grant Program (NSGP).
 This grant provides $274,500,000 in funding support for target hardening and other physical security enhancements and activities to eligible nonprofit organizations that are at high risk of terrorist attack and other extremist attacks.

-The 2024 NSGP has two components: 1) $137.25 million for eligible nonprofit entities that are within designated major urban areas (NSGP-UA); 2) $137.25 million for eligible nonprofit entities that are not within those designated major urban areas, through a state-level application (NSGP-S).
+The 2025 NSGP has two components: 1) $137,250,000 Million for eligible nonprofit entities that are within designated major urban areas (NSGP-UA); 2) $137,250,000 Million for eligible nonprofit entities that are not within those designated major urban areas, through a state-level application (NSGP-S).

-The District of Columbia and the surrounding National Capital Region (NCR) urban area is only eligible to apply for the urban area NSGP program (NSGP-UA).
+The District of Columbia and the surrounding National Capital Region urban area is only eligible to apply for the urban area NSGP program (NSGP-UA).
+It is estimated that the National Capital Region urban area will receive a target amount of $6,499,856 in NSGP awards.

-The following information and instructions are for nonprofit applicants that are within the National Capital Region urban area, which includes the District of Columbia, Montgomery and Prince George’s Counties in Maryland, and Arlington, Fairfax, Loudoun and Prince William Counties and the City of Alexandria in Virginia.
+The National Capital Region urban area (NCR) includes the District of Columbia, Montgomery and Prince George’s Counties in Maryland, and Arlington, Fairfax, Loudoun and Prince William Counties and the City of Alexandria in Virginia.
 Any nonprofit applicants in Maryland and Virginia that are not within the boundaries of the NCR must submit their applications to the Maryland Department of Emergency Management or Virginia Department of Emergency Management, respectively.

-Below are instructions for applications for FY2024 NSGP for the National Capital Region urban area:
+Below are instructions for applications for FY2025 NSGP for the National Capital Region urban area:

 • Applicants must be 501(c)(3) nonprofit organizations to be eligible.